Artificial sweeteners and cellulite

 Erythritol has been recently found to increase platelet activity and therefore making blood stickier - a very bad thing indeed for cardiovascular health.

-As it is not worth reducing your cellulite - a bit - and increase your risk of heart disease - even a bit - erythritol is unfortunately now out of the question.
+As it is not worth reducing your cellulite (a little bit) only to increase your risk of heart disease (even a little bit), erythritol is unfortunately now out of the question.

 monk fruit

-Monkfruit (Siraitia grosvenorii / Lo Han Guo) seems to be innocuous, at least according to current knowledge, and not cause any serious glucose/insulin fluctuations or GI disturbances (insulin and glucose fluctuations are detrimental to cellulite, as they stimulate the uptake of fat in cellulite fat cells).
+Monkfruit (Siraitia grosvenorii / Lo Han Guo) seems to be innocuous, at least according to current knowledge, and not cause any serious glucose/insulin fluctuations or GI disturbances.

 (* Lo han guo is not authorised as a sweetener in Europe)